 It has now been over six months since the United States has been affected by the coronavirus outbreak.
-At this point, work from home practices have become second-nature, and many of us are used to meeting virtually.
+At this point, work from home practices have become second-nature, virtual events are taking over the event industry, and many of us are used to meeting virtually with our co-workers.
 However, being in Zoom meetings all day can be draining, especially when meetings lack interactive and social components.

 When working in-office, we often have more time to casually socialize with co-workers and to catch up on our lives outside of work.
 With the shift to remote working, these important connections happen less naturally and can lead to disconnected feelings for many employees.
 Luckily, many speakers and entertainers have adjusted and introduced unique and interactive programs to encourage engagement among co-workers.
 Check out these six unique and interactive virtual event ideas.